hexoul/ether-stealer/README.md

 [![GoDoc](https://godoc.org/github.com/hexoul/ether-stealer?status.svg)](https://godoc.org/github.com/hexoul/ether-stealer)

 In general, it can do nothing stochastically.
 However, if you can, we can say that blockchain is shit, not perfect.
+In other words, this project conducts account mining, not block mining.

 ## Contents
 - [Build](#build)